 9+ years | 100 mcg or 4,000 IU |

-A person should see a doctor if they notice the symptoms of vitamin D toxicity.
+A person should contact a doctor if they notice the symptoms of vitamin D toxicity.
 They can bring a list of any supplements they are taking to the appointment to help with the doctor’s diagnosis.

-Normal vitamin D levels in the blood are 20 ng/ml or above for adults.
+Generally adequate vitamin D levels in the blood are 20 ng/ml or above for adults.
 People aged 1–70 years should aim to get at least 15 mcg or 600 IU of vitamin D per day.
-Those who are older or at risk for a deficiency may require more.
+Those who are older may require more.

 Vitamin D is an essential nutrient for a variety of reasons, particularly for bone health.
-A person will often get enough vitamin D from sunlight, but if they are at risk for a deficiency, they may benefit from taking a supplement.
+A person will often get enough vitamin D from sunlight, but if they are at risk for a deficiency they may benefit from taking a supplement.